 If you’re moving your AGM online, click here and here for tips.
 If you’re looking for province-specific information on changes to AGMs in 2020, click here.

-Before the Meeting
+Before the co-operative election meeting

-At the Meeting
+At the meeting

-- Each member should be issued the number of ballots equivalent to the maximum allowed number of directors (i.e., if the maximum number of directors allowed on the board is 9, give everyone nine ballots each).
-Each member will write the names of the candidates they wish to vote for on a ballot; one name per ballot.
+If you need to vote, issue ballots to the members in attendance.
+You’ll need to give each voter one ballot per candidate (i.e. if you’re electing four candidates, give everyone four ballots each).
+Each member will write the names of the candidates they wish to vote for on a ballot — one name per ballot.

-After the Meeting
+After the meeting